cshoben/cs201-resources/installingSoftware.md

 You can type `/exit` to quit jshell in your terminal.

-## Installing IntelliJ IDEA Community Edition
+## Installing Visual Studio Code

-At Duke we will use the IntelliJ IDEA Integrated Development Environment (IDE) in CompSci 201.
-In the past we have used Eclipse, but we switched to IntelliJ in Fall 2019.
-You don't need to use IntelliJ in 201, as any other Java IDE such as Eclipse will work, though we recommend IntelliJ as the "official" IDE for CompSci 201.
+At Duke we will use Visual Studio Code as the official development environment (IDE) for CompSci 201.
+In the past we have used Eclipse and IntelliJ, but we are switching to VSCode in Spring 2022.
+This portion of the guide was made possible with support from Raj Kundu (T'22).

-This guide explains how to install IntelliJ IDEA and Git.
-The screenshots and explanations below are current as of December 2020.

-***The current version of IntelliJ IDEA is 2020.3 as of December 2020.
-You can use any previous version, though we'll expect a version from 2020.***

-### Download IntelliJ IDEA (Installer)

-Access the download page from https://www.jetbrains.com/idea/download/.
-This could get you to a page like the one shown below, or to a similar page. ***Download the Community Edition***.

-On a Mac this will download the file named `idealC-2020.3.1.dmg`, and on Windows it should be named `idealC-2020.3.1.exe` as shown to the right.
-Click on this to unpackage and run the IntelliJ installer (you may see a popup that asks you to allow your computer to open IntelliJ).
-Note: If you have a recent Mac using Apple Silicon, you may need to select that instead of the Intel option to download.

-### Run the Installer

-Running the installer will show a simple setup wizard.
-Follow the steps and wait until the installation finishes.
-We recommend using the default installation path when you’re prompted for one.
+## Download Visual Studio Code

+You can download the latest version of Visual Studio Code at https://code.visualstudio.com/.
+The download instructions should be on the front page of the website.
+This should download a .exe file for Windows or a .zip file for Mac - follow the instructions given for [Windows](https://code.visualstudio.com/docs/setup/windows) or [Mac](https://code.visualstudio.com/docs/setup/mac).

+TODO DANIEL: Continue from here.

 ### Launch and Configure IntelliJ